Loktra/software-engineer/Hash.md

 ## Task

-Write code to find a 9 letter string of characters that contains only letters from
+Write code to find a string of characters that contains only letters from

 `acdegilmnoprstuw`